 Terms and Conditions

-Campbell Rhododendron Gardens are open to Vehicles from 9:00 am to 6:00 pm in summer and 9:00 am to 4:00 pm in winter, and at all times for Pedestrian access, every day of the year.
+Campbell Rhododendron Gardens parking is open to small Coach Tour Vehicles from 10:00am to 4:00pm, and at all times for Pedestrian access, every day of the year.
+Large coaches are asked to please park in the designated space near the Entrance Gates.

-During Open Weeks from mid-October to mid-November (check Calendar each year for dates), there is a Booking Payment of $12.00 per person, which includes our famous Aussie Cream Tea (coffee/tea & scone) and an Entrance Donation to the Gardens.
+During the 5-6 'Welcome Weeks' between early-October and mid-November, there is a Booking Payment of $13.00 per person, which includes our famous Aussie Cream Tea (coffee/tea & scone) and an Entrance Donation to the Gardens.

 An initial deposit—50% of the total Booking Fee—is payable to secure the Rhodo Tea Room booking on your requested date.
 The final 50% balance is payable one month prior to your group’s booked date.
 If you have more guests on the booked date, the extra amount can be paid by cash.